mantik-ai/core/doc/DataTypes.md

 * be human readable (at least in one serialization format and in it's definition)
 * language / software stack agnostic
 * be tolerant with changes of data structures

-  It should be easy for a machine to adapt an old format to a new format.
+* be adaptable by a machine from an old format to a new format
 * be extensible
 * be composable
 * be completely typed